isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

   must be available for that sample, and there must be no disqualifying annotation for that sample or the patient.
 For example, the
-  `BRCA cohort table <https://bigquery.cloud.google.com/table/isb-cgc:tcga_cohorts.BRCA>`_ contains 1086 unique patients and 2221 uniqe samples, but a query of the Clinical_data table for all BRCA patients will return 1097 patients, and a similar query of the Biospecimen_data table for all BRCA samples will return 2293 samples.
+  `BRCA cohort table <https://bigquery.cloud.google.com/table/isb-cgc:tcga_cohorts.BRCA>`_ contains 1086 unique patients and 2221 unique samples, but a query of the Clinical_data table for all BRCA patients will return 1097 patients, and a similar query of the Biospecimen_data table for all BRCA samples will return 2293 samples.
 The Annotation table contains annotations of one type or another for 39 BRCA patients, 2 BRCA samples, 18 BRCA analytes, and 71 BRCA aliquots.